About the Dedman Distinguished Scholars Program

 Application Instructions

-The 2023 competition will open April 1 and will close April 30.
+The 2024 competition is open now, and will close April 30, 2024.

 Dedman Distinguished Scholars Essay Competition application